 As an instructor, I am always working to pull out my students’ own expression and have them discover what their own work is about.
 What are your marks?
 What shape makes you feel peaceful and happy?
 In the classroom, I work with beginning students alongside goldsmiths.
 So in my teaching format, I present a project down the middle and most people leave with a finished piece while picking up many new skills on the way.
 I am very much looking forward to teaching four workshops at Bead Fest Philadelphia this August based on the ideas presented above and on my new work.
 The venue allows me to spread out with lots of room and supply a metalworking studio for my students to create in the best learning environment I can provide.

 I addition to teaching and instruction, I have some exciting opportunities as I move back into Couture Jewelry.
 I’m beginning to work with a stylist, a professional who dresses celebrities and other well-known women.
 My work was included in 10 pages of Elle magazine, and I am launching once again in upscale art galleries and stores, including Santa Fe Dry Goods and Workshop in Santa Fe, New Mexico, next month.
 You can always see more at www.susanlenartkazmer.com. –Susan

 You can learn the same techniques that Susan is enjoying in her studio right now, too!
-Learn from the artist herself in her five-star-rated Resin Alchemy book (and eBook) and her video workshops on two kinds of enameling, coloring on metal, and wire cage jewelry.
+Learn from the artist herself in her five-star-rated Resin Alchemy and her video workshops on coloring on metal and wire cage jewelry.